Knowledge & FAQ

 -

 Hydrobalance calculates the required filter capacity for an entire season at the planning stage.
-Thus, filter cleaning is only necessary once a year at the end of the bathing season.
+This means that the filter only needs to be cleaned once a year at the end of the bathing season.

-For detailed advice and an introductory training on cleaning and maintenance, please reach out to your Hydrobalance-Partner:innenbetrieb.
+For detailed advice and an introductory training on cleaning and maintenance, please reach out to your Hydrobalance-Partner:indoor operation.

 -

-The costs for nutrient management depend on the water volume and the water values and amount to approximately € 150 to € 300 per year for a 50 m³ pool.
+The costs for nutrient management depend on the water volume and the water values and amount to approx. € 150 to € 300 for a 50 m³ pool per year.

-The pump operation for this size amounts to approximately 800 kW/year when not in use in winter or 1300 kW/year for continuous operation.
+The pump operation for this size amounts to approx. 800 kW/year for standstill in winter or 1300 kW for continuous operation.

-Natural pool robots are available in various price categories depending on the features, from approximately € 2,000 to € 4,000.
+Natural pool robots are available in different price ranges depending on the equipment, from around € 2,000 to € 4,000.

 Of course, it is also possible to have the natural pool maintenance carried out by the natural pool builder via a service contract.
-This should be discussed with the respective Hydrobalance-Partner:innenbetrieb company.
+This must be agreed with the respective Hydrobalance-Partner:indoor operation company.

 Can or should I cover my natural pool?